 As a 25-year asset-based lending (ABL) industry veteran, Greg has spent the majority of his career navigating through the evolving ABL landscape.
 Below, he discusses the transition of Marquette Business Credit to UMB Capital Finance, his role with the bank, and the bank’s strategy for growing its asset-based lending (ABL) business.
-You can read Greg’s full interview with ABL Advisor‡ for more insight.
+You can read Greg’s full interview with ABL Advisor‡ from January 2020 for more insight.

 Q: Where does ABL fit into UMB Bank’s overall strategy?

 A: While UMB Bank has continually grown its business and footprint, it was missing a national ABL and factoring business to round out the borrowing lifecycle for clients.
 That’s why the acquisition of Marquette in 2015 was a perfect fit.

 Like most banking institutions that are looking to maintain loan yields, the ABL group is an important contributor to achieving those long-term yield goals.
 UMB Bank has provided the ABL group all the necessary tools to grow the portfolio, so it is incumbent upon us to grow our portfolio in the right way.